open-sports-scheduling-standard/open-sports-scheduling/OSSS-MANIFESTO.md

 **For Amateur Competition:** In 2021, a regional hockey league discovered—only after the season concluded—that their scheduling vendor's algorithm had given one team six consecutive home games while another had eight consecutive away games.
 The resulting competitive imbalance affected playoff seeding, yet the league had no recourse: the contract included no fairness guarantees, and the algorithm's logic was trade-secret protected[^2].

 **For Professional Sports:** The NBA's scheduling process involves hundreds of constraints (broadcast windows, arena availability, travel minimization, competitive balance) optimized by proprietary systems.
 When teams question scheduling fairness, the league can provide no algorithmic transparency—only trust in the vendor.
 This opacity fuels conspiracy theories and erodes stakeholder confidence[^3].

+**For Esports:** In 2022, a Valorant Champions Tour regional qualifier faced severe backlash when scheduling algorithms assigned teams from the same organization to play consecutively on the same server location, creating perceived advantages in adaptation and practice time.
+Meanwhile, teams from smaller regions faced back-to-back matches with minimal rest periods.
+The tournament organizer could not explain the scheduling logic—it was locked in proprietary software—and community trust in competitive integrity suffered lasting damage.

 These are not edge cases.
 They are systemic failures rooted in a simple reality: **scheduling rules are encoded privately inside vendor systems, constraints are implicit and undocumented, and fairness is neither measurable nor auditable.**